Orientation (4 weeks)

 The Resident Orientation Learning Experience is designed to give the resident an overview of the pharmacy department at Sinai Hospital and teach the basic skills a clinical pharmacist should possess.
 These skills, along with an increased familiarity with pharmacy department processes, will benefit the resident significantly on their clinical practice learning experiences.

 - Overview of the Institutional Review Board

-The internal medicine learning experience is designed to introduce the resident to the primary care of patients with a wide variety of clinical problems including but not limited to diseases of the cardiovascular, respiratory, gastrointestinal, renal, neurologic, hematologic, infectious and endocrine systems.
-The resident will be expected to apply acquired knowledge to individual patients using critical thinking skills and evidence-based medicine to maximize drug therapy for the desired pharmacotherapy outcome.
-The resident will observe and participate in interactions between patients and multidisciplinary health care team members in the inpatient setting.
-Upon completion of the learning experience, the resident will be confident in his or her ability to assess patient outcomes to improve future decision making and guide practice management.
+The Internal Medicine II rotation is designed to build on the skills acquired during the Internal Medicine I rotation.
+The resident will be expected to apply knowledge gained from previous learning experiences to individual patients using critical thinking skills and evidence-based medicine to maximize drug therapy for the desired pharmacotherapy outcome.
+The resident will observe and participate in interactions between patients and multidisciplinary healthcare team members in the inpatient setting.
+Upon completion of the rotation, residents will be confident in their ability to assess patient outcomes in order to improve future decision making and guide practice management.